Eminem: Before the Fame

 So the next day which was Sunday Em went to Dr. Dre’s house to meet him and talk about a record deal.

-While they were there Dre did an impromtu recording sessions with Marshall.
+While Marshall was there Dre did an impromtu recording session with him.

 Dr. Dre through the beat together for “My Name Is” in like five minutes.
 Then Em spit three verses over the beat.
 These were totally different verses than what ended up on the album.

-They recorded 3 songs in six hours which is ridiclous.
-Anyone that has recorded in a studio will know that to do three songs in six hours is insane.
+They recorded 3 songs in six hours which was ridiculous with the technology they had back in the day.
+Anyone that has recorded in a studio back then will know that to do three songs in six hours is insane.

-One of the songs I call “Till Hell Freezes Over” had a monsterous beat.
+One of the songs I call “Till Hell Freezes Over” had a monstrous beat.
 A Dr. Dre exclusive.

-The other song was this crazy haunted house, ICP type rhyme.
+The other song was this crazy haunted house, ICP type rhyme that some people call 'Ghost Story' or 'Demon Inside' on the internet today.

 Em was suppose to fly out Sunday night back to Detroit but Dr. Dre got Interscope to put Em up in a condo at Oakwood.
 They wanted to keep him out in LA so that they could complete the deal and get contracts signed.